Plessy v. Ferguson: Harlan's dissent

-Justice John Marshall Harlan was the lone dissenter from the decision.
-Harlan strongly disagreed with the Court's conclusion that the Louisiana law did not imply that black people were inferior, and he accused the majority of being willfully ignorant on the subject.
+Justice John Marshall Harlan was the lone dissenter from the Court's decision.
+Harlan strongly disagreed with the Court's conclusion that the Louisiana railcar law did not imply that black people were inferior, and he accused the majority of being willfully ignorant on the issue.

-To support his argument, Harlan pointed out that the Louisiana law contained an exception for "nurses attending children of the other race".
+To support his argument, Harlan pointed out that the Louisiana law had an exception for "nurses attending children of the other race".
 This exception allowed black women who were nannies to white children to be in the white-only train cars.
-Harlan said that this showed that the Louisiana law only allowed black people to be in white-only cars if it was obvious that they were "social subordinates" or "domestics".
+Harlan said that this showed that the Louisiana law allowed black people to be in white-only cars only if it was obvious that they were "social subordinates" or "domestics".

-Harlan argued that even though many white Americans of the late 19th century considered themselves superior to Americans of other races, the U.S. Constitution was "color-blind" in matters of law and civil rights.
+In a now-famous passage, Harlan forcefully argued that even though many white Americans of the late 19th century considered themselves superior to those of other races, the U.S. Constitution was "color-blind" regarding the law and civil rights.

-Harlan predicted that the Plessy decision would eventually become as infamous as the Court's 1857 decision Dred Scott v.
-Sandford, in which the Court ruled that black Americans could not be citizens under the U.S. Constitution, and that its legal protections and privileges could never apply to them.
+Harlan predicted the Court's decision would eventually become as infamous as its 1857 decision Dred Scott v.
+Sandford, in which the Court had ruled that black Americans could not be citizens under the U.S. Constitution and that its legal protections and privileges could never apply to them.